Updated May 2023

 How One City is Getting Sidewalks Right

-If sidewalks seem simple to you, you'd be right in some ways: The best sidewalks share certain traits that make them welcoming, accessible, and socially active places.
+If sidewalks seem simple to you, you'd be right in some ways: The best sidewalks share certain straightforward traits that make them feel like welcoming, accessible, and socially active places.
 But the sheer variety of sidewalks means that there is always something to learn from them.
 And perhaps the fact that the sidewalks in so many communities are lacking means that getting them right is not as obvious as it might appear.

 Main Street - Saratoga Springs, New York

 We recently returned to Saratoga Springs for the first time in many years.
 We were incredibly impressed with the vibrant Main Street, which also happens to serve as a state road and has a lot of traffic.
 Wide sidewalks make this juxtaposition possible.

 Because of their width, people can stick to walking closer to the buildings than the street, meaning that one's path is well-removed from the road.
 This is helped by the fact that pedestrians are also separated from the street by grass, a planter, a large tree for shade, or (in some cases) an actual plaza in front of each property.
 In many parts of town, café seating is both directly next to the buildings and in the areas between the sidewalk and the streets, creating a double- loaded sidewalk setting.

 Corners in Saratoga Springs are active, too.
 Meanwhile, extended block faces with small storefronts create an inviting experience for pedestrians passing through.